ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 ### Testing & Testplan

 My testplan is quite simple.
 I plan to create unit- and integration tests for my back-end, for testing logic and connections.
 This will be done using MSTest projects.
 I chose to use MSTest over something like xUnit because I personally find MSTest a bit more clear, with test methods actually being called *TestMethod* instead of something kind of vague like *Fact*.
 The logic tested is the save file editing I do in my back-end, which requires the serialising and deserialising of the JSON save files.
 Thankfully since the game was written in C#, I can use the exact same classes for serialisation.
 Integration tests will be done on my controllers, by using "fake" HTTP client to make requests to the controllers.
-I will make calls to these controllers using the actual database and tables also used by my website.
-I decided to do it this way, since integration tests are specifically to test the connection between two parts of my application, in this case the back-end and database (and arguably the front-end too, due to the fake HTTP client).
+I will make calls to these controllers which should then return data from an in-memory database.

 As for the front-end, aside from Google Lighthouse scans every so often, I plan on doing usability tests to make sure my site is easily navigatable.
 These usability tests will be done by asking fellow students and a few friends (some of which are also knowledgeable on web development, and some are not) to do simple tasks on the site, like registering an account and playing the game.
 Aside from playing the game, there aren't many other features to utelise, so I plan on asking them to navigate to other pages and change game settings like audio volume and screen size.
 Aside from that, I'll ask them about the website's style.
 All this is to gather feedback for potential improvement.